 I love this site because they continue to push the limit on what you can do with Sketchup.
 I quick browse on this site and it’s obvious that these folks are professional and they are certainly Sketchup experts.
 They have plenty of tutorials that cover advanced techniques for using Sketchup, and also tips on using external programs such as Photoshop to refine your Sketchup models.
 Even if you are a Sketchup novice, you will strengthen your motivation to learn more about Sketchup because the examples on their site are truly inspiring.

 If you are a carpenter like me, you will absolutely love the “Digital Job Site” at the Fine Homebuilding website hosted by Matt Jackson, aka The Timber Tailor.
 When you read the slogan, “Where the boards are straight, the weather’s great, and there really is a board stretcher”, you’ll know you’re in good company.
+You’ll notice there haven’t been too many updates in a while, but there are still some great tutorials on there.
 What I really like about the Fine Homebuilding Digital Job Site blog is it takes Sketchup and looks at it from the perspective of a problem solver, not just a 3D model maker.
 You’ll find many articles that look at common construction problems that can easily be addressed in Sketchup.

 Rob Cameron’s understanding of how woodworkers and carpenters think really shows when you watch his videos.
 He has figured out a way to teach people how to use Sketchup by jumping right in and modeling something.
 He has helped many people Sketchup a second chance who had previously gotten frustrated and gave up.
 If you’re the type of person who doesn’t have the patience to sit through long and boring tutorials, give Sketchup for woodworkers a try, it just might be what you need to grasp the essential concepts of Sketchup.